10 Inspiring Traveler Tales From Around the World

-There are many different ways to see the world and for some, your basic all-inclusive resort experience just won’t cut it.
-If your kind of travel is more about self-discovery than selfies, find inspiration for your next journey from these six adventurous world travelers who went off the beaten path and share their incredible travel stories with all who are ready for a dose of armchair travel.
+There are many different ways to travel around the world and for some, your basic all-inclusive resort experience just won’t cut it.
+If your kind of travel is more about self-discovery than selfies, find inspiration for your next journey from these ten adventurous world travelers who went off the beaten path and share their incredible travel stories with all who are ready for a dose of armchair travel.
 They grab their bags, fill their waist packs with photography gear, and pack their travel journals so they can bring you stories, videos, and photos from all over the world.

 A Journey to Rival the Odyssey

 “People sometimes refer to me as an explorer, but I am not.
-Those who follow maps are adventurers, those who wrote the maps where the explorers.” – Karl Bushby
+Those who follow maps are adventurers, those who wrote the maps were the explorers.” – Karl Bushby

 "Ever since I was five years old, a tiny precocious child of Paris, I wished to move out of the narrow limits in which, like all children of my age, I was then kept.
 I craved to go beyond the garden gate, to follow the road that passed it by, and to set out for the Unknown." – Alexandra David-Neel

-Famous French explorer Alexandra David-Neel made history in the early 1900s by walking, disguised as a male beggar, from China across Tibet and into the forbidden and fabled city of Lhasa.
+Famous French explorer Alexandra David-Neel made history in the early 1900s by walking, disguised as a male beggar, across China and Tibet and into the forbidden and fabled city of Lhasa.
 She then wrote over 30 books about Eastern religion, philosophy, and her travels, until her death at age 101.
 It is said that her teachings influenced beat writers Jack Kerouac and Allen Ginsberg.
 She is surely one of the greatest female adventurers of the 20th century, and her travel stories also rank as some of the best travel books of our time.
 Check out her entire collection of stories and be inspired—we particularly love her journey to Lhasa.